RVerse-Tutorials/Journal_Article/Table-App-Data-Editted.md

 Description
 </h3>
 <p>
-Three precipition datasets off the SW coast of India.
+We used three precipition datasets off the southwest coast of India.
 Two are satellite derived and one is based on land gauges.
 </p>
 <h3>
 Details
 </h3>
 <p>
-The National Climatic Data Center provides basic information on the GPCP Precipitation dataset.
+The National Climatic Data Center provides basic information on the Global Precipitation Climatology Project (GPCP) Precipitation dataset.
 The dataset consists of monthly precipitation estimates (average mm/day) from January 1979 to the present.
 The precipitation estimates merge several satellite and in situ sources into